List of Disney villain characters: Books

 There are also books to color, like Disney Villains: All the Rage and Disney Villains Giant Book to Color ~ Diabolical Deeds!

-Live events
+Theme parks and live events

-Several characters from the Disney villains make meet-and-greet appearances at various Walt Disney Parks and Resorts locations.
+Several characters from the Disney villains make meet-and-greet appearances at various Disney Parks locations.
 Previous parades such as Disney's Hollywood Studios' Disney Stars and Motor Cars Parade, SpectroMagic and Disney's Once Upon a Dream Parade featured a float dedicated to villains, and Parade of Dreams (an Ursula float).
-The villains are also meetable characters at the Walt Disney Parks and Resorts.

 A 1999 exhibit at the Cartoon Art Museum entitled "The Disney Villains" included displays featuring Disney's official villains, along with other villainous characters such as the Hunter from Bambi, and Br'er Fox & Br'er Bear from Song of the South.

 Fantasmic!

 Disney villains play a vital role in the nighttime show Fantasmic!, performed at the Disneyland and Disney's Hollywood Studios theme parks.
 In the shows, the Evil Queen decides it is time to finish off Mickey Mouse once and for all, and invokes other villains to help her.